connectdotz/yarn-nohoist-examples/workspaces-examples/react-native/rn-expo/README.md

 Goal: Create a react-native app in yarn workspaces using `create-react-native-app` (see react-native [Getting Started](https://facebook.github.io/react-native/docs/getting-started.html) for when and why you want to use this method to create the react-native app)

-## step-1 setup the workspaces
+## step-1 setup the workspaces config
-Follow the general setup for [react-native workspaces](../README.md) first.
+Follow the configuration setup for [react-native workspaces](../README.md#common-configuration).

-There are 2 other extra steps we had to do here:
+There are 2 other things we had to do here:

 1. This installation method depends on react-native-script and expo packages, which unfortunately don't play well in the monorepo environment as of today (01/2018), therefore we had to add them into our nohoist list as well:
 ```